xon-jerry/SRMIST_DSA_Official/CONTRIBUTING.md

 - If you need help or have any questions, feel free to open an issue or contact the maintainers.
 - We encourage collaboration and are happy to assist new contributors in getting started.

+Thank you for your contribution!
+Together, we can build a valuable resource for the entire SRMIST community.